murali248641/interview-ready-repo/c/README.txt

 28. count setbits in a variable in c?

-29. setbit and clear bit program in c?
+29. setbit, clearbit, togglebit and odd-even using bitwise operator program in c?

+30. check the number is power of 2 in c?

-30. how do you allocate and free the memory for 2d array.?
+31. how do you allocate and free the memory for 2d array?